ToumeiHana/Inheritors-Build/README.md

 Look at CREDITS.md for full credits

-Most custom ASM/Music stuff is F2E with permission
+All code stuff is F2E